ibm-cloud-docs/power-iaas/working-with-VSI-console.md

 ### Copy and paste limitations
 {: #copy-paste-limitation}

-The copy and paste functionality in the VSI console have the following limitations:
+The copy and paste functionality in the VSI console has the following limitations:

 - The copy and paste functionality from the clipboard into the VSI console might not work if the Caps Lock key is turned on.

-- The copy and paste functionality in the VSI console currently supports only English text.
+- The copy and paste functionality in the VSI console currently supports English only.

 - Special characters such as `^V`, `[[200~`, `{}`, or `[[201~` might appear when you paste text from your workstation into the VSI console of an AIX- or Linux-based VSI that uses bash as the command shell and is configured to use bracketed-paste mode.
 For more information, see [enable-bracketed-paste](https://www.gnu.org/software/bash/manual/bash.html#index-enable_002dbracketed_002dpaste){: external}.